softeng-feup/open-cx-aacm/Development-Report.md

 * **Normal Flow**.
    * Actor selects lecture.
    * Actor selects "add question" button.
-   * -Actor fills title of the question - E1 Actor doen't fill the question tittle -
+   * Actor fills title of the question - E1 Actor doen't fill the question tittle -
-   * -Actor writes the question details - A1 Actor doesn't write details about the question -
+   * Actor writes the question details - A1 Actor doesn't write details about the question -
-   * -Actor submits question.
+   * Actor submits question.
-   * -Question is available for everyone to see.
+   * Question is available for everyone to see.
-   * -Returns to the lecture questions page.
+   * Returns to the lecture questions page.

 * **Alternative Flows and Exceptions**.
    * A1 - Actor doesn't write details about the question.